ravil-96/hobbit/README.md

 ## Future Features

 -   Enforce minimum requirements for passwords (e.g. must be at least 8 chracters and contain at least one number or special character)
+-   Send back an error message to the user if their credientials are incorrect when trying to login
--   Allow users to change credentials
+-   Users have the ability to change their credentials
 -   Send email alerts to remind user to complete habit or if there streak is about to expire
--   Allow users to delete a habit
+-   Allow users to edit or delete a habit
 -   Implement a page for statistics or graphs so that users can visualise progress

 ## Licence